Autodesk/bionano-wetLabAccelerator/README.md

 ### TODO

 - adding instructions
-  - ability to add to pipette, thermocycle templates
+  - ability to add thermocycle templates
-  - scaffolds for each instruction as defaults????
+  - scaffolds for each instruction as defaults?

 - thermocycle template clean up

-- json editor - have a save so that model doesn't reposition cursor, but need to validate
+- json editor
+  - have a save so that model doesn't reposition cursor, but still validate each key

-- ngMessages support

-- upgrade to angular 1.4 (longer-term) ??
+  - ability to drop in new JSON (requires filereader... not too hard though)
+  - copy JSON like bootstrap docs (see https://github.com/blog/1365-a-more-transparent-clipboard-button)

+- clean up dirty checks
+  - get tool for assessing perf?
+  - tx-well when click JSON for protocol
+  - tx-protocol when changing protocl

 #### Pretty + Nice features

+- add in notes / catches etc.
+  - ngMessages for errors / warnings. in addition to just red boxes

 - abstraction for project / container etc. lists so all update when changed

-- simlpe-sticky jank on element resizing
+- simlpe-sticky jank on element resizing / ability to pin to another element

 - refactor tx-measure
   - need to support input[type] + ideally other input attributes